-EU observers are expected to give their report on Zimbabwe's presidential election Wednesday as the country waits impatiently for results.
+EU observers to give report on Zimbabwe election as country awaits results

 EU observers are expected to give their report on Zimbabwe's presidential election Wednesday as the country waits impatiently for results of the first vote since Robert Mugabe was ousted after 37 years in power.